 It should also be emphasized that the City Council directed that the qualifying criteria would specifically relate to the costs for raising land at least three feet out of the floodway fringe.
 However, because the Deery property is outside of the floodway fringe, the Council's direction would not apply to this property.
-In keeping with the spirit of the Council direction, staff is recommending that the FEMA-established base flood elevation of adjacent properties (834 feet) within the floodway fringe be used.
-Therefore, the recommended qualifying criterion for this issue references the elevation of 837 rather than three feet above this base flood elevation.
+In an effort to fulfill the spirit of Council's direction, staff is recommending that the FEMA-established base flood elevation of adjacent properties (884 feet) within the floodway fringe be used.
+Therefore, the qualifying criterion for this issue references the elevation of 887, rather than three feet above the base flood elevation.